dmhurley/course-site/README.md

 * The order of the sidebar will be the same order you write the bundle names down.
 You can use `bio:install` to change the order or move the lines in `app/config/sidebar.yml` manually.

 * `bio:install` will automatically install the `user` bundle at the end if it has not already been added.
 This is necessary to access any of the admin content.

+* If `bio:email` is run more or less frequently then once per hour, emails may not send or may be sent many times in an hour.

 * This project uses Doctrine Migrations to preserve information in the database when updating.
 Only up migrations are supported, down migrations will most likely cause problems.